neoncortex/bashed/README.md

 eu list
 ````

-Will show a list of the copies of the current file previously stored using et.
+Will show a list of the copies of the current file previously stored using et.  listcurses, or lu, can be used instead of l, or list, to list files using a curses interface.
+The selected file version will substitute your current file.

 #### Showing:
 ##### With syntax: